mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 Contact: m.montenegro-calvimonte.1@research.gla.ac.uk
 ---

-​I am an Economist...
-     I recently completed my Ph.D. in Economics at the University of Glasgow and previously I was an intern at the Deutsche Bundesbank in the Monetary Policy Strategy Section.​
+​I am an Economist at the Bank of England, working in the Monetary Policy Strategy Divison.
+I recently completed my Ph.D. in Economics at the University of Glasgow.

 ---